isomerpages/nyp-sxd/index.md

   - infopic:
       title: Collaborative Lab
       subtitle: Service Experience Design
-      description: It aims to to help and empower businesses to transform their service delivery and innovation capabilities through the practice of Service Design.
+      description: Aims to help and empower businesses to transform their service delivery and innovation capabilities through the practice of Service Design.
       button: Discover More
       url: /about/who-we-are/
 ---